transient-haskell/axiom/README.md

 Plans:
 ======

-Axiom is in the process of becoming a Server-side as well as Client-side library for creating Web application.
-The last release support page templates for the creation of server-side content.
+Axiom web nodes are client side applications.
+So dHTML rendering happens on the browser.
+It is intended to implement server side rendering as well as multipage navigation.
+The last release support page navigation and page templates for the creation of server-side content.